-Faculty may withdraw a student from a course at any time after add/drop if the student's presence or absence is detrimental to the learning environment; if this withdrawal is after the withdrawal period, then the instructor must issue a letter grade, not a W. Students who are withdrawn by faculty will be notified in writing and will have the opportunity to appeal.
+Students may be withdrawn from a course at any time after add/drop if the student's presence or absence is detrimental to the learning environment.
+If this removal takes place after the withdrawal deadline, then the instructor must issue a letter grade.
+Students who are withdrawn by the instructor will be notified in writing and will have the opportunity to appeal.
 Appeal guidelines will be communicated to the student at the time of withdrawal.